-Weather in EA B is strongly influenced by the surrounding ocean.
-Sea breezes cool air during the summer and increase local humidity.
-Average daily highs for Gabriola Island have ranged between 6°C (December) and 24°C (July & August).
-Most precipitation arrives in fall, winter, and spring, with sharply reduced precipitation in July and August.
-Snow is rare and may fall only once or twice per year.
-Due to subdued elevation, isolation, and mild climate, the ecosystems found in EA B receive no supplementary moisture from snowmelt.
+In this section, weather data for Extension are shown because of its central location in the WUI within EA C. Average daily highs for Extension have ranged between 7°C (December) and 24°C (July & August).
+Most precipitation arrives in fall, winter, and spring, with sharply reduced precipitation in July, August, and September.
+At low elevations, snow is rare and may fall only once or twice per year.
+Some higher elevations or areas further from the coast within the WUI may see higher levels of snowfall, though snow rarely persists.

-Figure 8.
-30-year modelled climate averages for Gabriola Island (meteoblue).
+Figure 7.
+30-year modelled climate averages for Extension (meteoblue).

 The Salish Sea directs winds throughout the year.
-Winter is the windiest time of year when the North Pacific storm track sends high winds and moisture to EA B from the south.
-These events are often experienced on the islands as strong southeasterly winds.
+Winter is the windiest time of year when the North Pacific storm track sends high winds and moisture to EA C from the south.
+These events are often experienced here as strong east-southeasterly winds.
 Storms also come from the northwest, though these tend to be weaker.
-Occasionally, EA B is on the receiving end of cold easterly outflow winds that channel through the valleys of the Lower Mainland and across the Straight of Georgia.
-While fire risk is very low during wet winter months, wind events are notable because they contribute to surface fuel loading by bringing woody debris and needles to the forest floor.
-These fuels then dry out to become tinder for the next fire season.
+Occasionally, EA C is on the receiving end of cold easterly outflow winds that channel through the valleys of the Lower Mainland and across the Straight of Georgia.
+While fire risk is very low during wet winter months, wind events are notable because they contribute to surface fuel loading by bringing small branches and needles to the forest floor.
+These fine fuels then dry out to become tinder for the next fire season.

-Winds are subdued in the summer months when EA B experiences high air pressure and mostly stable skies.
-The peak fire season is characterized by many warm, blue sky days.
-Typically, EA B exceeds average temperatures when high pressure over the BC Interior forces warm, dry air down to the coast.
+Winds are subdued in the summer months when EA C experiences high air pressure and mostly stable skies.
+Peak fire season is characterized by many warm, blue days.
+Typically, average temperatures are exceeded when high pressure over the BC Interior forces warm, dry air down to the coast.
 These events lower the relative humidity, raise temperatures, and increase the potential for fire ignitions.
-During severe fire seasons, they also bring smoke to EA B. Further south in Washington and Oregon similar east-to-west summer airflows have been linked historically to catastrophic fire seasons with hundreds of thousands of ha burned16.
+During severe fire seasons, they can also bring smoke to EA C. Further south in Washington and Oregon, similar east-to-west summer airflows have been linked historically to catastrophic fire seasons with hundreds of thousands of ha burned14.